Support for people on the housing register

 Making a request

 You can only bid for one property a week.
-To make a request for a property by the closing date on the newsletter and website each week, call the Lewisham Homesearch property request line, open 24 hours Thursday – Sunday on 012 0477 1656 (not an information line).
-Tell them your housing application number, your surname and the reference number of the property you are interested in.
-You can also make property requests online at the Lewisham Homesearch website.
+To make a request for a property by the closing date on the newsletter and website each week, go to the Lewisham Find Your Home website and log into your application.

 Changing your mind